UkoeHB/bevy_girk/USAGE.md

 Visibility of entities and game messages is controlled by [bevy_replicon_attributes](https://github.com/UkoeHB/bevy_replicon_attributes).
 - Game entities *will not replicate* if you do not give them a `VisibilityCondition` component.
 Use `vis!(Global)` if you want all clients to see an entity.
 See the `bevy_replicon_attributes` crate for more details.
 - Use `bevy_replicon_attributes::ClientAttributes` to add/remove client attributes (to control which visibility conditions each client satisfies).
-- Use `GameMessageSender` to send game messages filtered by visibility conditions.
+- Use `GameSender` to send game messages filtered by visibility conditions.

 **App Startup**